mischa-s/properly-test/README.md

 #### Task Group 3

  - 3.1.
-How to limit the users that live in a different city to just use premium subscription?
+How would you identify users who live in any given city and make it mandatory that users from that city are only allowed to have a premium subscription?

 ## App Scaffolded using [Razzle](https://github.com/jaredpalmer/razzle)